Buitragox/kusafiles/README.md

 - https://github.com/ValveSoftware/steam-for-linux/issues/9940
 - https://github.com/ValveSoftware/steam-for-linux/issues/9383

-### playerctl not detecting apps as media players because of wofi.
+### Playerctl not detecting apps as media players because of wofi
 I had this issue where apps where not showing up as media players sometimes.
 The culprit was **wofi**.
 When I launched apps with the terminal or by running the .desktop file directly with `dex` it worked perfectly.